 While the annual statements may be easier to understand, the underlying privacy policies aren’t as consumer friendly as they can be, some experts say.
 For one thing, the Gramm-Leach-Bliley Act doesn’t give consumers absolute control over what information is shared.

-rights to privacy
+Consumer rights to privacy

 According to the act, consumers can opt out of having their personal information shared with unaffiliated third parties or companies that are not part of the same corporate group as your financial institution.